powellrhys/strava-ui-streamlit/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![GitHub Actions](https://img.shields.io/badge/github%20actions-%232671E5.svg?style=for-the-badge&logo=githubactions&logoColor=white)

 The strava-ui-streamlit repository is a python project created to illustrate personal athlete data from [Strava](https://www.strava.com/).
 Visuals are generated using a combination of [folium](https://python-visualization.github.io/folium/) and [plotly](https://plotly.com/python/) and are rendered using [streamlit](https://streamlit.io/).
-Data is collected using the [Strava Developers API](https://developers.strava.com/docs/reference/) and is returned to the user using a FastAPI web server.
+Data is collected using the [Strava Developers APIs](https://developers.strava.com/docs/reference/) and is returned to the user using a FastAPI web server.

-In its current state, the project is only able to run locally.
+In its current state, the project is only able to run locally with data being stored in a localy csv file.

 ### Prerequisites

-To successfully run this project locally the following conditions must be addressed:
+To successfully run this project locally the following conditions must be met:

 - Ensure all python requirements are installed.
 This can be done by running `pip install -r requirements.txt`
 - Make sure your Strava account supports an API application.
 More information on how to configure this can be found [here](https://developers.strava.com/).
-- Once your Strava account has an API application, make sure you have a local environemtnal variables (.env) file.
+- Once your Strava account has an API application, make sure you have a local environmental variables (.env) file.
 In it should be the following variables:
     - `CLIENT_ID` - available from your API application dashboard page
     - `CLIENT_SECRET` - available from your API application dashboard page
     - `REDIRECT_URI` - should be `'http://localhost:5000/callback'` when running the project locally

 ### Running the Project

 Data is collected via an input button on the landing page.
-Therefore, to first collect data the frontend must be launched.
+Therefore, to first collect data, the frontend must be launched.
 This can be done by running the following command from the root directory of the project.

 `streamlit run Home.py`